sqwev/CropMaster/docs/source/tutorials/rsimg.md

 The `RsImg` class is the core of this package, it is used to process remote sensing image.

 ## RsImg
+Now I abandon the `GDAL` package, and transfer to `rasterio` package, which is more convenient to use. the `ds` property of `RsImg` object is a `rasterio` dataset, which is compatible with `rasterio` API.
 We provide 2 ways to create RsImg object.
 One is to read from a file, the other is to create from a numpy array.